magbw/web_scraping_workshop/content/3- Ethics of Webscraping.md

 ### Terms and conditons

+Here a page will set out what you do with their data.
+Thsi will be expressed clearly.

 ### API
+where pages are happy for you to access their data they will often provide an API.
+API is the acronym for Application Programming Interface, which allows two applications to talk to each other.
+When using API's you will generally need a programming interface;R, Python or another, to gather materials.

 ### Robots
 'A robots.txt file tells search engine crawlers which URLs the crawler can access on your site.' more practically, adding /robots.txt to a web address will tell you the page settings for web scraping.  eg; to find the permissions for a griffith university at /robots.txt to the address  griffith.edu.au/robots.txt this will tell you what data you can and cannot scrape.
 More information on how Robots.txt works can be <a href='https://developers.google.com/search/docs/advanced/robots/intro' target="_blank"> found here</a>.